Fees and scholarships

 At this time, all applicants required to pay the application fee must pay it in order for their application to be processed.

-Applications are not reviewed until they are complete.
 Late applications are only reviewed after the on-time applications.
 There is a possibility that the university you applied to will still consider your application after the deadline.
 This will depend on the popularity of the course or programme, the qualifications of the applicants, or the policy of the university in question.

 As a Swedish citizen, you are not required to pay application or tuition fees.
-Your Swedish personal identification number will be electronically checked when you submit your application in order to verify your citizenship.
+Your Swedish personal identification number (personnummer) will be electronically checked when you submit your application in order to verify your citizenship.

 If you submitted your electronic application on time, but paid your application fee after the deadline, your application will be considered late - even if you got all of your documentation in by the deadline.

-Applications are not reviewed until they are complete.
 Late applications are only reviewed after the on-time applications.
 There is a possibility that the university you applied to will still consider your application after the deadline.
 This will depend on the popularity of the course or programme, the qualifications of the applicants, or the policy of the university in question.

 You should contact the university where you have been admitted or are currently studying.
 The university will determine if you are required to pay tuition fees based on current regulations regarding fees and the information you provide to them.